aapartyka/myFlix-client/README.md

 # myFlix-client

-- Using react in the frontend.
+Using React, build the client-side for an application called myFlix based on its existing server-side code (REST API and database).

-- Using parcel for the build process.
+Using parcel for the build process.

-- Dependency tree: “index.html” → “index.jsx” → “index.scss”.
+User Stories
+● As a user, I want to be able to access information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
+● As a user, I want to be able to create a profile so I can save data about my favorite movies.